SkygearIO/guides/cms/cms-import.md

       - name: a reference field
         reference_target: the referenced table
         reference_field_name: the field user should fill in the CSV to idenitfy the referenced record
-        handle_duplicated_reference: throw-error or use-first
+        handle_duplicated_reference: throw_error or use_first
 ```
-- `throw-error` will return an error.
+- `throw_error` will return an error.
 If you want to reject the whole import when there are errors, you can set `atomic: true` in the `action` setting (will be explained below).

-- `use-first` will randomly assign the record to one of the duplicated references.
+- `use_first` will randomly assign the record to one of the duplicated references.

 ### Add the import button